bhowden/exoplanet-finder/README.md

 # Exoplanet Server

 This project provides a simple C program that calculates the current distance to an exoplanet based on its orbital parameters.
-It includes a Dockerfile to create a Docker image that runs the program as a background service using systemd.
+It includes a Dockerfile to create a Docker image that runs the program.

 ## Requirements